tensorflow/docs/site/en/api_docs/python/tf/lite/TFLiteConverter.md

 <td>
 Data type of the input layer.
-Note that integer types (tf.int8 and tf.uint8) are currently only supported for post training integer quantization. (default tf.float32, must be in {tf.float32, tf.int8, tf.uint8})
+Note that integer types (tf.int8 and tf.uint8) are currently only supported for post training integer quantization and quantization aware training. (default tf.float32, must be in {tf.float32, tf.int8, tf.uint8})
 </td>
 </tr><tr>
 <td>